RaspAP/raspap-webgui/README.md

 **Note**: this only installs mkcert and generates an SSL certificate with the input you provide.
 It does *not* (re)install RaspAP.

 More information on SSL certificates and HTTPS support is available [in our documentation](https://docs.raspap.com/ssl-quick/).

-## OpenVPN support
-OpenVPN may be optionally installed by the Quick Installer.
-Once this is done, you can manage client configuration and the `openvpn-client` service with RaspAP.

-To configure an OpenVPN client, upload a valid .ovpn file and, optionally, specify your login credentials.
-RaspAP will store your client configuration and add firewall rules to forward traffic from OpenVPN's `tun0` interface to your configured wireless interface.

-**Note**: this feature is currently in beta.
-Please [read this](https://docs.raspap.com/faq/#openvpn-fails) before reporting an issue.

 ## How to contribute
 1. Fork the project in your account and create a new branch: `your-great-feature`.